Sitemap • Advanced Search

 Image of a Public Library

-While Parliament is elected to deal with issues relevant to New Zealand and its people as a nation, local government enables democratic local decision-making.
+While Parliament is elected to deal with issues relevant to New Zealand and its people as a nation, local government enables democratic decision-making by and for local communities.

 Local government makes decisions about local issues and services, having regard to local needs and priorities.